eaglerforge/eaglerforge.github.io/docs/apidocs/events/addEventListener.md

     - `event`: String representing the type of event being fired.
     - `data`: Object representing the original arguments to be passed to the callback.

-- `update`
+- `gui` Called when the Mod Manager GUI shows up.
+No arguments passed to callback.

+- `load` Called when all mods have finished loading.

-    Called every client tick.
+- `update` Called every client tick.
 No arguments passed to callback.

 ### (Function) Callback